 Granite State College (NH)

 Tuition rates at Granite State are also affordable, and there is not much disparity between residential and non-residential tuition fees.
-Undergraduate per credit fee is $314 for NH residents and $365 for non-residents.
-The tuition fee at the graduate level is $538 for NH residents and $590 for non-residents.
 Several scholarship programs and grants are also available.

 Park University (MO)

-The tuition fee for undergraduate students is $440 and $615 for graduate students.
-Adult learners enlisted in the military or employed by the government can avail reduced rates: $250 and $389, respectively, for undergraduate studies, and $446 and $552, respectively, for graduate studies.
+Adult learners enlisted in the military or employed by the government can avail of reduced rates for graduate studies.

 Bellevue University (NE)

 Bellevue University in Nebraska is another adult learner-friendly school regarding the flexibility of programs and accessibility for transfer students.
-Tuition is not the most affordable but can still be considered reasonable at $430 per credit hour for undergraduate online students and $610 per credit hour for online graduate students.
+Tuition is not the most affordable but can still be considered reasonable.
 Rates are regardless of residency, which is good news for non-Nebraskans looking into this school.

 Its admission policies for transfer students are seamless and applicant-friendly.
 Applicants who would like to know which credits would transfer to Bellevue can use the school’s online transfer guide.
 The self-service portal contains a real-time database of schools and courses that can qualify for credits upon transferring to Bellevue.